AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 CMD ["uvicorn", "app:app","--reload", "--host", "0.0.0.0", "--port", "80"]
 ```

 Note that we build the container from the base image provided by the creator of FastAPI(He's done some really nice work with Typer too, check it out!).
 The COPY instruction copies (Docker is pretty straightforward, no cryptic commands) from the source i.e. the directory structure you probably got on your system when you downloaded the files from the repository, to the container file system.
-This way we copy requirement.txt which lists all the depencies to run FastAPI, connect to CAS(with SWAT) etc. and install them in the container with the RUN instruction.
+This way we copy requirement.txt which lists all the dependencies to run FastAPI, connect to CAS (with SWAT) etc. and install them in the container with the RUN instruction.
 Then we copy the app folder contents to the container file system and finally run the command to start FastAPI

 Now that you understand what all these lines are in the Dockerfile, let's build the image and start up the container, Finally!
 First run(at the command line):